 126.96.36.199 The Administrator leads the Agency and is accountable to the President for all aspects of the Agency's mission, including establishing and articulating the Agency's vision, strategy, and priorities and overseeing successful implementation of all supporting policies, programs, activities, and performance assessments.
-As part of exercising oversight, all Technical and Institutional Authorities (Agency Chiefs) report to the Administrator.
 The Administrator performs all necessary functions to govern NASA operations and exercises the powers vested in NASA by law.

 184.108.40.206 The Associate Administrator performs the duties and exercises the powers delegated by the Administrator and acts for the Administrator in the absence of the Administrator and Deputy Administrator.
 The Associate Administrator is responsible for integrating the technical and programmatic elements of the Agency.
-The Associate Administrator oversees the Agency's Centers, programs, Technical Authorities, and the NASA Management Office.
-The Associate Administrator oversees the planning, directing, organization, and control of the day-to-day Agency technical and programmatic operations, including establishing controls over Agency activities, providing a means for evaluating mission accomplishments, and correcting deficiencies.
-Centers, programs, Technical Authorities, and the NASA Management Office.
+The Associate Administrator oversees the Agency's Centers, programs, Technical Authorities, and the NASA Office JPL Management and Oversight.
 The Associate Administrator oversees the planning, directing, organization, and control of the day-to-day Agency technical and programmatic operations, including establishing controls over Agency activities, providing a means for evaluating mission accomplishments, and correcting deficiencies.

-18.104.22.168 The Chief of Staff is responsible for coordinating the management and execution of initiatives, programs, and policies in critical areas of concern to the Administrator and ensuring that the strategic goals and objectives established by the Administrator are achieved.
-The Chief of Staff directs the Office of the Administrator, oversees the Office of the Agency Council Staff, and also serves as a liaison to the White House staff.
+220.127.116.11 The Chief of Staff is responsible for coordinating the management and execution of initiatives, programs, and policies in critical areas of concern to the Administrator and ensuring that the strategic goals and objectives established by the Administrator are achieved.
+The Chief of Staff directs the Office of the Administrator, oversees the Office of Executive Secretariat, and also serves as a liaison to the White House staff.

 c.
 Enterprise Protection Program (EPP).
-The EPP, led by the Principal Advisor for Enterprise Protection (PAEP) who reports to the Associate Administrator, provides advice and recommendations on threats, vulnerabilities, mitigations, and assessments of NASA missions, activities, critical capabilities, and technologies.
+The EPP, led by the Principal Advisor for Enterprise Protection (PAEP) who reports to the Associate Administrator for Space Security Interests, provides advice and recommendations on threats, vulnerabilities, mitigations, security, and assessments of NASA missions, activities, critical capabilities, and technologies.
 While implementing a plan to coordinate protection efforts across the Agency and promote enterprise-level solutions, the PAEP is the NASA representative to the Space and Security Defense Program and similar entities and functions.

 2.1.3 SPECIAL RELATIONSHIPS.

-220.127.116.11 The Administrator appoints the Agency Chief Operating Officer (COO), Performance Improvement Officer (PIO), and the Chief Acquisition Officer (CAO) to ensure the Agency's mission is achieved through management of activities in accordance with respective laws including the 2010 GPRA Modernization Act.
-The COO and PIO are responsible for activities as designated by OMB Circular No. A-11.
+188.8.131.52 The Administrator appoints the Agency Chief Operating Officer (COO), Performance Improvement Officer (PIO), and the Chief Acquisition Officer (CAO) to ensure the Agency's mission is achieved through management of activities in accordance with respective laws including the 2010 GPRA Modernization Act.
+The COO and PIO are responsible for activities as designated by OMB Circular No. A-11 and OMB Circular No. A-123.
 The CAO is responsible for activities as designated by 41 U.S.C § 1702(b).
 The GPRA Modernization Act requires all agency heads to designate a COO.
-Agency heads in consultation with the COO will designate a senior executive as the Agency PIO.
-The PIO must report directly to the COO or Agency head.
-The Administrator has currently appointed the Associate Administrator to serve as the Agency COO and the Chief Financial Officer to serve as both the PIO and CAO.
+Agency heads in consultation with the COO will designate a senior executive as the Agency PIO, who reports functionally to the COO.
+The Administrator has currently appointed the Deputy Administrator to serve as the CAO, the Associate Administrator to serve as the Agency COO and the Deputy Chief Financial Officer for Strategic Insights and Budget to serve as the PIO.

-2.1.4 IMMEDIATE LINE OF SUCCESSION.
-In the following order: Deputy Administrator; Associate Administrator; and Deputy Associate Administrator.
+2.1.4 LINE OF SUCCESSION.
+In the following order: Deputy Administrator; Associate Administrator; and Chief of Staff.
 The process for designating an Acting Administrator is set forth at 5 U.S.C.
 3345 et. seq.